-- 6.8.12.
-Council's infrastructure is not available to this rural site. - 6.8.13.
+- 6.8.13.
+Council's infrastructure is not available to this rural site. - 6.8.14.
 Proposed Lot 1 contains the existing dwelling, which is serviced by an existing wastewater system.
-The existing septic tank and trenches are as shown on the plan prepared by WJL which are located near the existing dwelling.
-The system is located a sufficient distance from the proposed boundaries to comply with the required rules.
-The applicant has advised that the tank has been cleaned regularly. - 6.8.14.
-Due to Lot 2 not intended to be utilised for built development and given the area of the lot is over 43 hectares, no assessment of this lot in terms of sanitary sewage disposal is considered necessary.
+The existing system is located within the new boundaries for Lot 1 which is shown above.
+The applicant has advised that the tank has been cleaned regularly. - 6.8.15.
+Due to Lot 2 not intended to be utilised for built development and given the area of the lot is over 82 hectares, no assessment of this lot in terms of sanitary sewage disposal is considered necessary.
 If a building which is to contain facilities requiring an onsite wastewater system (such as a shed with a toilet), it is considered that the requirement for a TP58 will be triggered at the time of building consent for such a structure.
 No conditions in relation to wastewater for the proposed lots are anticipated.